 Most people in the world will end up with brown eyes.
 The second most common colors are blue and grey, and green is the rarest color.

 On a side note, it's interesting that eye color has been the source of superstition through the years.
 The mystically-inclined believe the eyes are the windows to the soul and eye color shows a person's talents.
 Some personality traits attributed to eye color are:

-Hey, blue eyes!
-Head over to Eyeconic and grab some stylish sunglasses to protect your peepers.
+Head over to Eyeconic and grab some stylish frames to protect those eyes!